wp-plugins/calcfusion-for-wp/readme.txt

 1. WordPress will then decompress the file and install the plugin.
 Click Activate Plugin to activate it.

 ####C. Manual Plugin Installation using FTP
-This method requires FTP familiarity and can be used if you have already downloaded the CalcFusion Plugin in .zip format (click [here](https://downloads.wordpress.org/plugin/calcfusion-for-wp.zip) to download the plugin).
+This method requires FTP familiarity and can be used if you have already downloaded the CalcFusion Plugin in .zip format.

 1. After downloading the .zip file, extract the plugin folder (calcfusion-for-wp) to your desktop.
 1. Login to your WordPress host using an FTP program.